LegacyNetworkAG/Vesting_Contract/README.md

 ## --TO DO--Documentation

 - write the previous points in this file

 ## --TO DO--Code

 - main functions -DONE
 - main modifiers -DONE
 - Percentage release logic (theory) -DONE
 - Percentage release logic (code) -DONE
 - Reviewed code and logic - Done
 - Math appropriate -DONE
 - See uint type along with the appropriate math -DONE
 - Add delay time 3-6 months - DONE
--
-- Check that the contract has enough money while creating investor structs
+- Check that the contract has enough money while creating investor structs -DONE

 ## --TO DO--Testing

 - test constructor -DONE
 - check safety of modifiers and functions -DONE
 - see if variables can be simplified (maybe change some names to be more understandable) -DONE